Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 You have to specify run parameters required by this pipeline:

 - `docker`: Path to a Docker Registry.
 We suggest changing this parameter to pull our images on Docker Hub with a specific tag, such as `unitytechnologies/datasetinsights:0.2.0`
-- `source_uri`: SynthDet sample dataset source uri.
-You can use the default value which points to the SynthDet sample dataset.
+- `source_uri`: The dataset source uri.
+You can use the default value which points to the required dataset for this pipeline.
 - `config`: Estimator config YAML file.
 You can use the default value which points to a YAML file packaged with our docker images.
 - `tb_log_dir`: Path to store tensorboard logs used to visualize the training progress.
 - `checkpoint_dir`: Path to store Estimator checkpoints.